gmalbert/schoolCycleDays/README.md

 I put the file path for the ```.ics``` file as part of my ```secrets.yaml``` file, but you can just add it directly into ```apps.yaml```.
 The same is true for the ```Bearer``` token as described above.

+You can add the code from ```school_cycle_days_dashboard.yml``` to make a separate dashboard for this app.
+This file closely follows the pictures below.

 ## Main screen
 This is the main input/status screen.
 From here, you can add and delete non-school days, add and delete holidays, and finally, add those cycle days and their associated specials to your local HA calendar.